theghostmac/Solidity-Review/notes.md

 ## Creating Smart Contract
 1. Write a Solidity Source code.
 2. Compile it.
-Because nodes in Ethereum don't run Sol code.
+Because nodes in Ethereum don't run Solidity code.
 3. Deploy it.
 4. Interact with it.